elmomoilanen/k-in-a-row/be/README.md

 ## Update guide

-- Check dependencies, e.g. with `cargo update --dry-run`
-- Check Rust and Distroless image versions in the Dockerfile
+- Check and update Rust and Distroless image versions in the Dockerfile
+- Use locally the same Rust version as in the Dockerfile
+- Preview potential dependency updates, e.g. with `cargo update --dry-run`, and apply them if deemed ok